eingaeph/pip.imbue.hood/SCAFFOLD.md

 SCAFFOLD

-  Executable code snippets invoking tcc by a shebang to point out and make readable important kilo.c idioms.
+  Executable code snippets invoking tcc by a shebang.
+Point out and make readable important kilo.c idioms.

   Snippet IDs:

-   BASC  --  Build a screen (alias DISP display)
-   DCOD  --  Decode (parse) keyboard input stream
+   BASC  --  Build a screen (alias DISP display a screen) DCOD  --  Decode (parse) keyboard input stream
    REAF  --  Read a file into a dynamically dimensioned text buffer WIND  --  Scrolled (windowed) view of text buffer

+  Titles:

+   kilo.c             An Open Source Editor
+                       for the Linux OS
+                   With No (Other) Dependencies

+   idiom MOCU          Move the Cursor

+   idiom WIND     Scroll (Window) The Display
+                             of
+                       The Text Buffer

   Tutorial Tasks Outline: